 “I never imagined that my people could be so dishonest.
 Have I been such a bad king that I couldn’t inspire them to do good on their own?”

 “Maharaj!
 Please,” Tenali Rama said, “neither you nor our people are bad.
 To cut corners is human nature.
-Everyone thought that their little bit of milk was not important considering the entire town was giving.
+Everyone thought that their little bit of milk was not important considering the entire town was giving some.
 And in the absence of any check, most of them merely did the formality of showing up and pouring something, even if nearly water.”

 So it is with kindness; we may think how will a little act change the world, but it does.
 Every action counts.
 Every drop matters.
 Every thought matters.